City of Oxford and District Tramways

 History

-The 33-year history of Oxford's horse-drawn tramway system is one or repeated disagreement and dispute, between the owning company and the corporation, within the corporation/council itself, and between the council and the public (ratepayers, academics and powerful individuals).
+The 33-year history of Oxford's horse-drawn tramway system is one of repeated disagreement and dispute between the owning company and the corporation, within the corporation/council itself, and between the council and the public (ratepayers, academics and powerful individuals).
 The entire city seems to have swung between acknowledging the necessity and desirability of a tramway within its environs, to not wanting a tramway under any circumstances.
 Whilst there was much grumbling during the first two decades of operation, this reached a whole new level as the prospect of electrification hove into view, particularly in respect of the potential disfigurement that would be caused by overhead electric wires.

 The first promoters to obtain powers for a horse tramway in the city — under the Oxford Tramways Order of 1879 — planned a more extensive system than was eventually built.
-As soon as the powers were confirmed (on the 11th August 1879), they set about the task, registering a company to raise the finance (the Oxford Tramways Company) on the 20th November 1879, and signing a construction contract the same day!
+As soon as the powers were confirmed (on the 11th August 1879 under the Tramways Orders Confirmation Act 1879), they set about the task, registering a company to raise the finance (the Oxford Tramways Company) on the 20th November 1879, and signing a construction contract the same day!
 Although the promoters must have had some level of corporation buy-in in order for the bill to be passed, it seems that the finer details were still to be agreed.
 Unfortunately, discussions with the corporation dragged on and on, primarily focused on aesthetic considerations, a subject that would dog the tramway throughout its existence.
 After a year of haggling, the company threw in the towel, and handed over to a new company — The City of Oxford and District Tramways Company — which was formed on the 14th December 1880.

 The new company endeavoured to work more closely with the corporation from the off, revising the scheme to shorten the mileage and reduce the amount of double track.
-Construction of the first line began on the 24th May 1881; it ran from the railway stations on Botley Rd (owned by the London & North Western Railway Company and the Great Western Railway Company), eastwards through Carfax and along High Street, then over Magdalen Bridge to the eastern terminus on Cowley Rd near to its junction with Leopold Street.
+Construction of the first line began on the 24th May 1881; it ran from the railway stations on Botley Road (owned by the London & North Western Railway Company and the Great Western Railway Company), eastwards through Carfax and along High Street, then over Magdalen Bridge to the eastern terminus on Cowley Road near to its junction with Leopold Street.
 The line was built to a gauge of 4ft, and was opened on the 1st December 1881.
 The second line opened on the 28th January 1882; this ran northwards from Carfax along Magdalen Street and Banbury Road to Rackham Lane (now St Margarets Road).

-Although the relationship between the company and the corporation was occasionally less than harmonious, with one disagreement over payment towards the widening of Magdalen Bridge ending up in court (the company lost), by 1896 the tramway was carrying circa 3 million passengers a year, so was it was certainly a successful concern.
+Although the relationship between the company and the corporation was occasionally less than harmonious, with one disagreement over payment towards the widening of Magdalen Bridge ending up in court (the company lost), by 1896 the tramway was carrying circa 3 million passengers a year, so it was certainly a successful concern.

 The new track was laid to electric tramway standards, the company clearly believing that it would be able to convince the corporation to allow it to convert the tramway to electric traction.
 Proposals duly followed in 1902, the company requesting a rather optimistic 40-year lease in exchange for the investment it would need to make.
 The corporation rejected the proposals, not least because it had its own aspirations for a municipally operated electric tramway.
-To this end, agreement was eventually reached with the company (on the 6th September 1905) for the corporation to acquire the tramway on the 31st December 1906, leaving it ample time to obtain the necessary powers.
-The corporation was, however, in for a nasty surprise, as the scheme was a costly one, and it had clearly not reckoned with the views of its ratepayers.
+Agreement was, however, eventually reached with the company (on the 6th September 1905) for the corporation to acquire the tramway on the 31st December 1906, leaving it ample time to obtain the necessary powers.
+The corporation was, though, in for a nasty surprise, as the scheme was a costly one, and it had clearly not reckoned with the views of its ratepayers.
 The council lost on a show of hands at a public meeting called to discuss the scheme, and followed this up with another defeat in a poll it had insisted upon after the first reverse.

-However, the council wasn't yet ready to give up, even though it was fairly clear that a municipally financed scheme was unacceptable to the ratepayers; it therefore invited tenders for the conversion, the successful bid — from the National Electric Construction Company being accepted on the 6th December 1906.
+Nevertheless, the council still wasn't ready to give up, even though it was fairly clear that a municipally financed scheme was unacceptable to the ratepayers; it therefore invited tenders for the conversion, the successful bid — from the National Electric Construction Company being accepted on the 6th December 1906.
 The NECCo subsequently registered a subsidiary — City of Oxford Electric Tramways Limited — to convert and operate the system.
-Rather than buying the existing tramway, the corporation decided that things would be altogether smoother if they obtained powers to convert the tramway, and at the same time vested the old tramway in the new company.
+Rather than buying the existing tramway and retaining it, the corporation decided that things would be altogether smoother if they obtained powers to convert the tramway, and at the same time vested the old tramway in the new company.
 This approach was almost certainly performed to head off civic objections to the corporation owning the tramway (and the costs that would involve), but one which would still allow it a high degree of control over the tramway, not to mention the receipt of an annual rent for the concession.

 However, after jumping through hoops to try to find a solution, the company seemingly got cold feet, coming up with various excuses for not starting the project.
 This was almost certainly down to cost, as the company eventually suggested, probably more in hope than expectation, that it would perhaps be able to find the money after all, provided that overhead current collection could be used throughout.
 Needless to say, the proposal was rejected, as were various later proposals (in 1912), one for petrol-electric trams, which though it found favour with the council, was subsequently rejected at a public meeting on the 9th July 1913.

-The company then gave up on the conversion, instead offering to surrender the concession and replace the services with motorbuses.
-Before the corporation had time to fully consider how it wished to proceed, motorbus competition appeared on the streets — on the 5th December 1913 — in the form of the Oxford Motor Omnibus Company, which used a system of tokens to avoid breaking the law, the council having so far refused the company (or indeed anyone) a bus-operating licence.
+The company then gave up on the conversion, instead offering to hand over the tramway and to replace the services with motorbuses.
+However, before the corporation had time to fully consider how it wished to proceed, motorbus competition appeared on the streets — on the 5th December 1913 — in the form of the Oxford Motor Omnibus Company, which used a system of tokens to avoid breaking the law, the council having so far refused the company (or indeed anyone) a bus-operating licence.
 The public quickly deserted the trams in their droves, sending a very clear signal to the council.
 Licences to operate motorbuses were finally issued to a number of applicants, including the tramway company, on the 7th January 1914, initially for a three-month experimental period.
-The buses were, however, here to stay, the tramway company gradually withdrawing the tram services, the last horse tram of all running some time in August 1914 (the exact date has not been recorded).

 Uniforms